 - Understand the principles of toxicology and how they relate to various types of chemical exposures.

 - Describe potentially hazardous situations involving corrosives, solvents, oxidizers and reactive chemicals.

 - Understand chemicals and the hazards they present in the workplace.

 - Summarize the components of OSHA’s Hazard Communication Standard and the steps for any hazard communication program.

 - Identify radiation hazards and different types of radiation.

 - Identify different types of respiratory equipment, personal protective equipment (PPE) and how to choose the correct PPE.

 - List the elements of site security and understand the principles of decontamination as well as levels of decontamination and methods.

 - Describe a medical surveillance program and understand its purpose.

-- Identify the types and methods of air monitoring, understand confined space permit system, be able to identify the main confined-space atmospheric hazards, types of ventilation and gain an overall understanding of medical concerns associated with confined spaces.
+- Identify the types and methods of air monitoring, understand confined space permit system, identify main confined-space atmospheric hazards and types of ventilation, and understand medical concerns associated with confined spaces.